Last updated: March 2021

 More recently, however, next-gen intranet technology has emerged.
 With more flexibility, capabilities, and user-friendly features, the intranet has become a core tool for communication, collaboration, knowledge management, and culture and engagement.

 More specifically, the intranet can solve real business challenges that often slow organizations down.
-Let’s take a look at three areas where an intranet help save critical time, money, and resources.
+Let’s take a look at three areas where an intranet help saves critical time, money, and resources.

-- Increase productivity and collaboration: Using email and apps to manage work can be inefficient, time consuming, and even risky.
+Using email and apps to manage work can be inefficient, time-consuming, and even risky.
 An intranet can help streamline workflows and cut out the clutter so more work can get done.

-- Connect and engage a remote workforce: The intranet has become a virtual workplace for a distributed workforce.
-Activities that can no longer take place in person are happening online and an intranet makes this translation easy and seamless.
+The intranet has become a virtual workplace for a distributed workforce.
+Activities that can no longer take place in person are happening online and an intranet makes this translation easy and seamless, helping to connect remote workers who would otherwise be difficult to engage.

 Vice President of Communications, Rich Copp said: “We had to get our arms around communications without hesitation.
 Our entire network of 78,000 needed one source of truth.”